stelligent/deploy-button/README.md

  7. Click `Configure`
  8. Reconnect to your nomal wireless network.

-Now that the IoT button is configured, we can set up the resources to support it.
+The IoT button will blink red -- that's because we're doing things slightly out of order than it prefers, so don't worry about it.
+With IoT button is configured, we can set up the resources to support it.
 You'll need to set the values of the first two variables.

     # The DSN will be on the back of your IoT button